jstreifel-33/reading-notes/code-201/class-05.md

 * JPEG - Best used for images that contain a lot of different colors.
 * PNG - Best used for images with few colors or large areas of the same color.
 Also used for images that include areas of transparency.
 * GIF - Used for animated images.
-Generally follows the same rules as PNG (there are static GIFS), but usually animated.
+Generally follows the same rules as PNG (there are static GIFs), but usually animated.

 ### HTML5 Figures